dsarotti/mo_happ/README.md

 4. The user can choose to **stick with their initial choice** or **switch to the remaining door**.
 5. The app tracks the outcomes over multiple attempts to show the success rate of each strategy.

+Currently, there's a branch called autopilot that features an option to automatize the process so the user can just press a button and see how the statistics change after many tries.

 ## Features

 - **Interactive Door Selection**: Choose one of three doors with a clear and intuitive interface.